PlainsightAI/legacy-docs/sense-api.md

 }
 ```

 Once a token has been generated, one can authenticate requests by placing it in the authorization header.
-Some requests may require a token that includes the organization ID, such as creating a rule.
-Get the organization ID and make this [login request](#post-v2login-with-org)

 > Example /v2/users/me request with authorization header which will return a 200 OK